superrbstudio/kunstmaan-social-media/README.md

  * Click 'Log in to Instagram'
  * Authorise the App with Instagram.
  * You will be returned to the Settings page and it should say that you are now logged in to Instagram.

-### Generating a Twitter Access Token

- * Navigate to the Social Media module admin page.
- * Click on the Twitter Settings in the top right corner.
- * Enter your Twitter App Consumer ID and Consumer Secret.
- * Choose whether to pull tweets from a given user or search for tweets using a hashtag.
- * Enter the username or hashtag that you want to search for.
- * Click 'Log in to Twitter'
- * You should now see that you are logged into Twitter.

 ### Setting Up Access To Tumblr Posts